theScore Online Sportsbook Promo Codes & Review

 Making deposits into any legal online sports betting account is typically a breeze, and theScore Bet is no different.
 Simply use one of the preferred deposit methods listed below to quickly add funds and start betting.
 Remember, a deposit is required to net the benefits of most welcome offers, so make sure to deposit with the requirements of said offers in mind.
 Deposit options will vary by state, often including:

-- Play+ Prepaid card (Note: using this option will give you the ability to make deposits and withdrawals through PayPal, credit/debit)
+- Play+ Prepaid card (Note: using this option will give you the ability to make deposits through PayPal, credit/debit)

 - Cash at Cage (Only available to players in NJ)